Change is the only thing that does not change. Let's Go!

 I begin my third heroine's journey of my own choosing in June 2021.
 I'll be in Cancun, Western Montana, New York City, and back to Mexico City in the spring of 2022.

 Here's the thing about journeying: It's much more fun with others.
 Just ask Frodo, Dorothy, Ulysses, and a host of other famous misfits and life adventurers.
 I would love to have you join me.
 Let's be penpals!

 Step one is to join my email list - I use all my heart, sense of humor, and intellect to create a missive worth your time, and then I put it in an email and send it to you.
 I even created a free community for us - The Tigress Society for Humans Hunting the Big Life.

-When you sign up below, you get a free membership in my Tigress Society Community.
 You receive one juicy newsletter each month and some tasty snacks most weeks.

 The Tigress Society is not just for women.
 I welcome adults of all genders and stripes.